Harry Pierpont: Hiding out in Daytona Beach, Florida

-Due to the unwelcome attention generated by their crimes and an incident inwhich Hamilton had killed a CPD detective, the gang and their women took a long vacation at a beach house in Daytona Beach, Florida, highlighted by a New Year's Eve barbecue which was climaxed by Dillinger emptying his Thompson submachine gun at the moon at the stroke of midnight.
+Due to the unwelcome attention generated by their crimes and an incident in which Hamilton had killed a CPD detective, the gang and their women took a long vacation at a beach house in Daytona Beach, Florida, highlighted by a New Year's Eve barbecue which was climaxed by Dillinger emptying his Thompson submachine gun at the moon at the stroke of midnight.

 First National Bank, East Chicago, Indiana, January 15, 1934

 On January 15, 1934, Dillinger and Hamilton robbed the First National Bank in East Chicago, Indiana.
 Pierpont waited in the car while the other two emerged with the money and hostages.
 They faced several cops who had taken up positions outside.
 One officer, William O'Malley, fired at Dillinger, but failed to injure him, as Dillinger was wearing a bulletproof vest.
 Dillinger returned fire, killing O'Malley.
 The other officers opened fire as Dillinger and Hamilton ran for the car, and Hamilton was wounded.